 - 1. All penetrations of perimeter walls shall be kept to a minimum. - 2.
 Metallic penetrations may require TEMPEST countermeasures, to include dielectric breaks or grounding, when recommended by the CTTA. - 3.
-Utilities servicing areas other than the SCIF shall not transit the SCIF unless mitigated with AO approval. - 4.
-Electrical Utilities should enter the SCIF at a single point. - 5.
+Utilities servicing areas other than the SCIF shall not transit the SCIF unless mitigated with AO approval.
+This restriction does not apply to secure communication lines required to transit a SCIF to service an adjacent SCIF through a common perimeter surface.

+- 4. Electrical Utilities should enter the SCIF at a single point. - 5.
 All utility (power and signal) distribution on the interior of a perimeter wall treated for acoustics or RF shall be surface mounted, contained in a raceway, or an additional wall shall be constructed using furring strips as stand-off from the existing wall assembly.
-If the construction of an additional wall is used, gypsum board may be $\frac{3}{8}$ inch-thick and need only go to the false ceiling. - 6.
+If the construction of an additional wall is used, gypsum board may be 3/8 inch-thick and need only go to the false ceiling. - 6.
 Installation of additional conduit penetration for future utility expansion is permissible provided the expansion conduit is filled with acoustic fill and capped (end of pipe cover).